-Here $K_{\text{ciBK}}$ is the collinearly improved kernel and $\mathcal{F}$ denotes the nonlinear interaction functional, refer Refs.~\cite{Ducloue:2019ezk,Ducloue:2019jmy,Iancu:2020jch} for details.
-In evaluating ciBK residual in Eq.~\eqref{eq:ciBK}, the rapidity shift makes the ciBK evolution non-local in $Y$, so one must specify a boundary condition for $N(r,Y<Y_0)$.
-Common choices are a frozen boundary, $N(r,x>x_0)=N(r,x_0)$, or a vanishing one, $N(r,x>x_0)=0$.
-The physical behavior should lie between these limits.
+Here $K_{\text{ciBK}}$ is the collinearly improved kernel and $\mathcal{F}$ denotes the nonlinear interaction functional. {Their explicit forms are given in the Supplemental Material.
+The amplitude $N(r,Y)$ in Eq.~\eqref{eq:ciBK} denotes the normalized impact-parameter-integrated dipole amplitude.
+We assume a factorized profile, so that $\sigma_{\rm dip}(r,Y)=2\int d^2b\,N(r,\mathbf{b},Y) =2\pi R_p^2 N(r,Y)=\sigma_0 N(r,Y)$.
+This factorized-profile approximation is justified in the dilute regime, and becomes approximate in the saturation region, where the saturation scale can develop a nontrivial impact-parameter dependence; see the recent discussion in Ref.~\cite{Li:2022avs,Kutak:2025wjy}.} {The ciBK equation employed here is built on the LO BK equation, supplemented by running-coupling corrections and the all-order resummation of the dominant logarithms~\cite{Beuf:2014uia,Iancu:2015vea,Iancu:2015joa,Ducloue:2019ezk,Ducloue:2019jmy}.
+While it does not include the full finite NLO BK kernel, this resummation serves as a practical prescription, given that the exact NLO BK equation is numerically unstable~\cite{Lappi:2016fmu}.
+By capturing the double- and single-logarithmic terms of the exact NLO kernel, this approach provides an approximation of the NLO+NLL evolution, establishing itself as an effective approach in small-$x$ phenomenology.
+A full NLO+NLL treatment, which also retains the genuine $\mathcal{O}(\alpha_s^2)$ non-logarithmic kernel terms, is prohibitively slow for a global PINN analysis and is left for future work.
+The running coupling uses the Brodsky–Lepage–Mackenzie prescription with a variable number of active flavors set by the dipole scale relative to the heavy-quark thresholds; see Sec.A1 of the Supplemental Material for details. } In evaluating ciBK residual in Eq.~\eqref{eq:ciBK}, the rapidity shift makes the ciBK evolution non-local in $Y$, so one must specify a boundary condition for $N(r,Y<Y_0)$.
+In this work we adopt the frozen-boundary prescription, $N(r,Y<Y_0) = N(r, Y=Y_0)$.
 We start the evolution at $x_0=0.03$, which reduces sensitivity to the boundary prescription and yields a smoother extrapolation towards $x \lesssim 10^{-2}$.